Puff Pastry

 Can I use store-bought puff pastry?

 Absolutely!
-Store-bought puff pastry is a convenient alternative and can save time while still delivering great results.
+Store-bought puff pastry is a convenient option and can save time while still yielding delicious results.

 Conclusion